 Following the 2017 law capping deductions for state and local taxes at $10,000, high earners are leaving New York in droves for tax havens such as Florida.
 He even goes so far as to blame New York states $2.3 billion short fall on the phenomenon.
 Unsurprisingly he fails to find fault in his own history of unremitting tax increases.

 Try as they might, true believers like Kotek, Bill De Blasio, and Cuomo cannot punish capital or capitalists.
-Increasingly, these individuals will turn to financial vehicles such as the Delaware Statutory Trust to flee punitive economic environments.
-With DST properties, not only can landlords leave these putative socialists in the dust but they can do so without any state or federal capital gains tax liability.
-For them it’s a win-win, for their oppressors it’s a lose-lose.
+Increasingly, if suitable, these individuals may turn to financial vehicles such as the Delaware Statutory Trust to flee punitive economic environments.
+With DST properties, not only can landlords leave these putative socialists in the dust but they can do so without any immediate state or federal capital gains tax liability.
+In my opinion for them it’s a win-win, for their oppressors it’s a lose-lose.

 At no cost from a tax standpoint, property owners can move their capital out of harm’s way and place it in front of positive demographic and economic trends.
 All the regulators will be left with is less growth, less opportunity and more impoverished constituents.
 Thank you DST.